stephband/literal/README.md

 # Literal

 Literal sticks JS into your HTML.
-Literal uses the native capabilities of JS to compile and render fast and powerful templates.
+Literal uses the native capabilities of JS to compile and render fast, flexible and powerful templates.

 ## Literal templates in JS